 |Learns best by working alone.
 Enjoys self-study and is self-motivated.
 Often has a strong ability to reflect and reconstruct what was learned|

-The key to promoting active listening is to involve students in tasks that invoke different “learning styles.”
+The key to promoting active listening in this “experiential approach” is to involve students in tasks that involve different “learning styles.”
 Learning styles is a concept based on Howard Gardner’s theory of multiple intelligences.
-A central aspect of this theory is that each person has a unique “learning style” – a personal preference for how to process information, a most efficient avenue of learning.
-Whether or not you accept this theory of intelligence, there is value in seeing multiple avenues of learning and engagement.
+A central aspect of this theory is that each person has a unique “learning style”—a personal preference for how to process information,

 Seven core learning styles have been differentiated.
 A person’s learning style is likely to be a combinationof these “modalities”, rather than any single one.